phillzee/mcp_deck/slides.md

 - Example of Apps getting made using MCP
 - Managed MCP Servers
-- Instantly Connect to 100+ Managed MCP Servers with Built-In Auth -->
+- Instantly Connect to 100+ Managed MCP Servers with Built-In Auth
+- SSE Requirment removed allowing for stateless servers so long term connection not necessary -->

 ---